shaofengzeng/SuperPoint-Pytorch/README.md

     |   |   |--H_1_2
     |   |-- ...
     ```
-    You can create *soft links* if you already have *coco, hpatches* data sets, the command is,
+    You can create *soft links* if you already have *coco, hpatches* data sets, the commands are,
     ```
     cd data
     ln -s dir_to_coco ./coco